kean/Future/README.md

 ```

 The task has full control over cancellation.
 You can ignore it, you can fail a promise with a specific error, return a partial result, or not resolve a promise at all.

+## Async/Await

+One of the major benefits of using futures is that when [async/await](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) support is eventually added to Swift, it would be relatively easy to replace the code that uses futures.

+> There is a [fake (blocking) version](https://gist.github.com/kean/24a3d0c2538647b33006b344ebc283a7) of async/await built for FutureX.
+It shouldn't be used in production, it's just for demo purposes.

 ## Performance